Show Don’t Tell: A Symposium

-The workshops will be followed by a panel discussion between the workshop leaders entitled "In Common: Making Space for Collective Transformation," including Adelaide Matthew Dicken & Mel McIntyre, Claudia Prado, Jodie Lyn-Kee-Chow, and Clarivel Ruiz.
-Moderated by Jerron Herman, the conversation will focus on the ways in which the panelists artistic and activist practices are intertwined to promote greater visibility and equity for communities that have been historically othered.
+The workshops were followed by a panel discussion between the workshop leaders entitled "In Common: Making Space for Collective Transformation," including Adelaide Matthew Dicken & Mel McIntyre, Claudia Prado, Jodie Lyn-Kee-Chow, and Clarivel Ruiz.
+Moderated by Jerron Herman, the conversation focused on the ways in which the panelists artistic and activist practices are intertwined to promote greater visibility and equity for communities that have been historically othered.

-Adelaide Matthew Dicken is a fat, Euro-descended white, non-binary transwoman.
-Mel McIntyre is a fat, queer, crip, femme, white Brazilian-American latinx.
+Adelaide Matthew Dicken (Workshop Leader and Panelist) is a fat, Euro-descended white, non-binary transwoman.
+Mel McIntyre (Workshop Leader and Panelist) is a fat, queer, crip, femme, white Brazilian-American latinx.
 Mel & Adelaide are artist-organizers in the early stages of working cooperatively to create a worker-owned green gym that is accessible to all bodies, with particular focus on supporting liberated healing & movement space for people with disabilities and trans people.

-Jodie Lyn-Kee-Chow is on the faculty at School of Visual Arts MFA and has received a Rema Hort Mann ACE (Artist in Community Engagement) Award (2017), NYFA Fellowship in Interdisciplinary Art (2012), among other grants and presented work internationally.
+Jodie Lyn-Kee-Chow (Workshop Leader and Panelist) is on the faculty at School of Visual Arts MFA and has received a Rema Hort Mann ACE (Artist in Community Engagement) Award (2017), NYFA Fellowship in Interdisciplinary Art (2012), among other grants and presented work internationally.
 She has received support through Culture Push’s Fellowship for Utopian Practice (2018-19), Franklin Furnace (2017-18), and Queens Arts Fund New Works Grant (2019).